Separate names with a comma.

-We are on the right track as cairns mark our way.
+We are on the correct track as cairns mark our way.

 A quick stop for lunch and a view.
-Many comments amongst ourselves about the increased lushness of the valleys.
+Many comments among ourselves about the increased lushness of the valleys here in the east.

 Making great time on firm tracks!
 Again everything is soooo lush!!

 The green comes from water and where there is water it will cross our path.
 The first of many fun crossings.

 There was a break in the wilderness as we rolled through small towns with BIG plans (note the fancy street lamps).

 Just as we are feel ultra-adventurous a Prius comes out of nowhere and handles the tracks as easily as our bikes do.